-A beta-blocker is a medicine used to treat heart problems and high blood pressure.
-Examples are atenolol, metoprolol, and propranolol.
+A beta blocker is a medicine used to treat heart problems and high blood pressure.
+Examples of beta blockers are atenolol, metoprolol, and propranolol.
 This kind of medicine blocks the harmful effects of stress hormones on your heart.
-(The stress hormone is epinephrine, or adrenaline.)
-The medicine slows your heart rate and relieves pressure on your heart.
+(The stress hormone is epinephrine, also known as adrenaline.)
+Beta blockers slow your heart rate and relieve pressure on your heart.

 Path to improved health

-You should take beta-blockers exactly as your doctor tells you.
-Beta-blockers often are taken 1 to 2 times a day.
+You should take beta blockers exactly as your doctor tells you.
+Beta blockers often are taken 1 to 2 times a day.
 Try to take the medicine at the same time each day.
-Do not stop taking beta-blockers without talking to your doctor first.
-If you missed a dose within a few hours, take the medicine right away.
+Do not stop taking beta blockers without talking to your doctor first.
+If you missed a dose and realize it a few hours later, take the medicine right away.
 If it has been more than 4 to 6 hours, do not take the dose you missed.
-Instead, wait and take the next scheduled dose.
+Instead, wait to take the next scheduled dose.
 Never take a double dose to catch up.

-People who have certain health conditions need to be careful taking beta-blockers.
+People who have certain health conditions need to be careful taking beta blockers.
 If you have diabetes, the medicine can hide warning signs of low blood sugar.
 For example, your heart rate may not increase normally in response to a low blood sugar level.
-You will need to check your blood sugar levels carefully when taking a beta-blocker.
+You will need to check your blood sugar levels carefully when taking a beta blocker.
 Talk to your doctor if you often have low blood sugar.
-They may want to change the dosage of your diabetes medicine.
+He or she may want to change the dosage of your diabetes medicine.

-People who have a chronic lung disease, such as bronchitis, emphysema, or both diseases together, known as chronic obstructive pulmonary disease (COPD), can take beta-blockers.
-Call your doctor right away if you start having breathing problems.
+People who have a chronic lung disease, such as bronchitis, emphysema, or both diseases together, known as chronic obstructive pulmonary disease (COPD), can take beta blockers.
+However, you should call your doctor right away if you start having breathing problems.

-Beta-blockers can interact with other medicines.
+Beta blockers may interact with other medicines.
 This includes over-the-counter medicines and prescriptions.
 The interaction can cause severe health problems.
 Tell your doctor about all medicines that you take.
-Check with them before starting any new medicine.
+Check with your doctor before starting any new medicine.

 Things to consider

-Most people who take beta-blockers do well and have no side effects.
-Since beta-blockers slow your heart, you may feel more tired.
-Exercise may seem harder than it used to.
+Most people who take beta blockers do well and have no side effects.
+Since beta blockers slow your heart, you may feel more tired.
+Exercise may seem harder than before.
 For example, you may get out of breath when you take a walk or climb stairs.
 Make sure you don’t overdo it with exercise.
-Use a device to measure your heart rate.
-Some people can have a loss of sex drive.
-Men can have trouble with erections while taking beta-blockers.
+Use a device to measure your heartrate.
+Some people can have a loss of sex drive when taking beta blockers.
+Men can have trouble with erections while on the medicine.
 Talk to your doctor if you have these problems.

-Beta-blockers may make you feel dizzy or lightheaded.
-When you first start taking the medicine, do not drive a car or operate machines.
+Beta blockers may make you feel dizzy or lightheaded.
+When you first start taking them, do not drive a car or operate machines.
 You can resume these once you know how the medicine affects you.
 The dizziness often goes away after you have taken the medicine for a few days.

 When to see your doctor